henrikroschmann/Async-Is-the-way/README.md

 # Introduction
-Async/ Await what a amazing piece of technology, the option to running processes in a non-blocking function.
+Async/ Await what an amazing piece of technology, the option to run processes in a non-blocking function.

 Let's start from the top